DenisOuma/phone-book/README.md

         - HTML - Is used to build the structure of the pages.
         - CSS - Is used to style the pages.
-        - Reactjs - Is used to build the reactivity of the page and functionality.
+        - Angular - Is used to build the reactivity of the page and functionality.
-        - Matrial-UI- Icons - the icons showed on the app are imported from material ui website.
         - JavaScript - Functionality of the website includes, click events and search.
         - Nodjs - The website API is built with Nodejs.
         - MongoDB - All the users data are saved on mongoDB cluster.